d00mhun7er/daisyinstall/README.md

-A noob guide to install custom ROM on Mi A2 Lite.
-All credit goes to @XDA, @tkchn and the respective developer of the custom ROM who contribute so much to the community.
-I simply created this guide to documenting all of the process and steps taken by me to get the job done based on various sources around Internet, especially from @XDA and @tkchn.

 # Noob guide to install custom ROM on Mi A2 Lite.
 ### This guide can be applied to the other smartphone that have the same A/B partition layout as Mi A2 Lite with few adjustment.
 #### https://www.xda-developers.com/how-a-b-partitions-and-seamless-updates-affect-custom-development-on-xda/